 - Monterey Jack Cheese.
 White and creamy.
 I always like Monterey Jack for macaroni and cheese.
 It’s a great melting cheese.
 Another choice would be Muenster Cheese.

 End result?
-A creamy beautiful bowl of macaroni and cheese unique with a crisp Mexican Beer and spicy with with Red Chile Buttermilk Dressing.
+A creamy beautiful bowl of macaroni and cheese unique and crisp using Mexican Beer.

-I hope you give this New Mexico Mac and Cheese recipe a try.
+I hope you give this beer mac and cheese recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite stove top homemade macaroni and cheese recipe, let me know, I’d love to give it a try.